StarKnightt/Next.JS-Learning/server-components/README.md

     - Only these components are sent as JavaScript to the browser.
     - They handle user interactions, like button clicks or form inputs.

+## Where to use Server Components?

+- Server Components are best for static content that doesn’t need interactivity.
+- They’re perfect for pages that are mostly static and don’t require much client-side processing.
+- Use them for components that don’t need to change based on user interactions.

+## How to use Server Components?

+- Basically, In Next.js, Server Components are automatically detected if they are in the `app` directory.
+- If you want to use Server Components in other directories, you need to export them as default.
+- Everything is Server component in Next.js by default.

+## When to use server components?

+- Your component doesn’t need interactivity and only displays data.
+- You need to fetch data directly from the server or database.
+- You want to optimize the performance of your Next.js app by reducing client-side JavaScript.

+- But be careful, if you use server components, then you should remember where you used the client components, because those are going to be rendered on the client side.

+- Using it for backend is good, because it will reduce the client side JavaScript.+